salmiah-ls/OpenStreetMap-data-scraping-and-Folium-visualization/README.md

 <li>https://pypi.org/project/folium/</li>

 ## Concept
 In this repository, I collect data of medical facilities (hospital, clinic, doctor, dentist, and pharmacy) in Bali province, Indonesia.
 The data contains 4 atrributes: name of the medical facility, type, and coordinates in latitude and longitude.
 The scraped data is saved in a csv file and then displayed in simple html page.
-All the code is done in Jupyter Notebook (Python).

 ## Area of Interest: Bali Province, Indonesia
 Visualize the area of interest with library `folium`:<br />